vrnithinkumar/vimrc/NOTES.md

 ### Visual Mode
 Easy to manipulate in character level, line level and rectangular blocks.
 Many operations and commands will be work similar to Normal mode.
+`v` will change in to the visual mode char level.
+`V` will change in to the visual mode line level.
+`Ctrl + v` will change in to the visual mode block level.

 ## Basic Actions